leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 At the end of the day I came to conclusion I love Scala Templates engine.
 Of course it's easy to misuse them the same way as most PHP code does.
 Openly speaking I myself performed quite a lot model lookups (-> SQL queries) from auto generated template views, it was just so dead simple and easy to render dropdown fields in Admin Crud interface.
-Though, is used properly with certain cross-layer constraints - Scala Templates are extremely convenient and powerful.
+Still, if used properly with certain cross-layer constraints - Scala Templates are extremely convenient and powerful.

 ### Media type support ###